-Twenty-three killed as fresh protests engulf Iraq
+At least 27 killed as fresh protests engulf Iraq

 Hundreds tried throughout the day to march into the city’s fortified Green Zone, which houses government buildings and foreign embassies, when they were stopped by security forces.

-By afternoon, the mood had shifted with thousands of angry protesters draped in Iraqi flags under the pouring rain chanting that they were peaceful and calling political leaders corrupt.
+By afternoon, the mood had shifted with thousands of angry protesters wrapped in Iraqi flags under pouring rain, chanting that they were peaceful and calling political leaders corrupt.

-As clashes broke out, tuk-tuks carried the injured to hospitals for treatment throughout the day.
+As clashes broke out, tuk-tuks carried the injured to hospitals.
 Medical sources told Reuters hundreds of people had been treated for injuries, most related to tear gas exposure.

-(The story is refiled to remove repetition of paragraphs four and five)

-Reporting by Ahmed Aboulenein; Additional reporting by Ahmed Rasheed in Baghdad, a Reuters reporter in Basra and Diwaniya, Stephanie Ulmer-Nebehay in Geneva; Writing by Raya Jalabi; Editing by Angus MacSwan, William Maclean
+Reporting by Ahmed Aboulenein; Additional reporting by Ahmed Rasheed in Baghdad, a Reuters reporter in Basra and Diwaniya; Writing by Raya Jalabi; Editing by Angus MacSwan, William Maclean and Daniel Wallis